tgilgs/chat-reduce/README.md

 - you are now working within the virtual environment

-Install packages to the virtual environment: pip install flask Pillow wordcloud
+Install packages to the virtual environment: pip install flask Pillow wordcloud nltk pandas numpy scipy sklearn

 to fix an error with python not installed as a backend on OS X go cd ./venv/lib/python3.5/site-packages/matplotlib/mpl-data/ inside the virtual environment and add backend: TkAgg to the matplotlib.rc file